 - .fseventsd: A log file of FSEvents logged by the fseventsd launchdaemon process.
 It monitors file system events, such as file creation, modification, deletion, and more.
 Time Machine uses this data to process backup in the background.

 - .DocumentRevisions-V100: macOS versioning database used by apps to save and retrieve different versions of a document.

 - .PKInstallSandboxManager: Used for software updates and sandboxing.

 - .Trashes: Trash folder in each mounted volume.

 Messing with these folders is risky, as doing so might corrupt your apps, documents, and macOS.
 While most Mac users don’t have to worry about these folders, you might be tempted to start exploring these folders when disk space becomes an issue.

 Having a backup is essential.
 If you lose any data, you can recover it relatively easily.
-If you don’t know how to back up, learn how to use Time Machine or check out some great alternatives to Time Machine.
+If you don’t know how to back up, learn how to use Time Machine.